whelew/party-tracker-project-four/README.md

 - This view is very similar to the monster_library view.
 - It gets all item objects within the Item model.
 - It returns all items within that model.
-- It then renders the item_list.html where the <table> will be populated with all item objects.
+- It then renders the item_list.html where the table tag will be populated with all item objects.

 #### add_item_to_inventory